AnomalyInnovations/aws-api-gateway-cli-test/README.md

   The path template of the API.

 - `method`
   The API method.
-Defatuls to `GET`.
+Defaults to `GET`.

 - `params`
   The API params (path, header, querystring, etc) as a JSON string.
 Defaults to `'{}'`.